Sprout-Informatics/sc-cellementary/02-ssh-vscode-connection.md

 hostname
 ```

-It should display `scrnaseq-vm`, confirming you're on your VM.
+It should display `sc-cellementary-default`, confirming you're on your VM.

 ---